Anthropology / American Studies / Pychology / Social Work

 Sharon Kaufman's book will be of interest and value not only to students of gerontology and life span development, and to professionals in the field of aging, but to everyone who is concerned with the aging process itself.
 As Sharon Kaufman says, "If we can find the sources of meaning held by the elderly and see how individuals put it all together, we will go a long way toward appreciating the complexity of human aging and the ultimate reality of coming to terms with one's whole life."

-Sharon R. Kaufman, Ph.D., was, when this book was published, Research Anthropologist at the Institute for Health and Aging and Medical Anthropology Program at the University of California, San Francisco.
+Sharon R. Kaufman, Ph.D., is professor of medical anthropology in the Institute for Health & Aging, Department of Social and Behavioral Sciences, and Department of Anthropology, History and Social Medicine at the University of California, San Francisco.
 She has lectured widely and taught an numerous workshops and seminars.
 Her work on aging has appeared in several journals, including Ethos and Aging and Human Development, and in other books.
+She is the author of The Healer's Tale, also published by the University of Wisconsin Press..

 Kaufman's book is blue with the author and title in yellow and white